-For people with peanut allergies, however, this can be a difficult time of year.
+However, this can be a difficult time of year for people with peanut allergies.
 Peanuts are found in many sweet treats, from chocolate to baked goods.

-Here’s some information about peanut allergies and why this can be a serious or even life-threatening condition.
+Here’s some information about peanut allergies and why they can be severe or even life-threatening.

 Q: What is a peanut allergy?

-People who have peanut allergies experience moderate to severe reactions after coming into contact with products that contain peanuts.
-People can be affected by eating something with peanuts, inhaling dust or aerosols, or by skin contact.
+People with peanut allergies experience moderate to severe reactions after coming into contact with products containing peanuts.
+People can be affected by eating something with peanuts, inhaling dust or aerosols, or skin contact.
 Children are more likely than adults to suffer from peanut allergies.

 Because it’s so easy to come in contact with peanut or peanut products, many schools are peanut-free zones.
-If they weren’t, there are endless ways children could come in contact with peanuts.
+If they weren’t, children could come in contact with peanuts in endless ways.
 For example, a child could eat a peanut butter and jelly sandwich at lunch.
 After lunch, she could borrow a pencil from a child with a peanut allergy.
 Any peanut butter or peanut oil left on the pencil could cause an allergic reaction for the child who owns the pencil.

 Q: What are the symptoms of a peanut allergy?

 A: The symptoms vary for each person.
-People who are allergic to peanuts usually start to experience symptoms shortly after contact, and their symptoms can range from minor to severe (life threatening).
+People allergic to peanuts usually experience symptoms shortly after contact, and their symptoms can range from minor to severe (life-threatening).
 Some minor/moderate symptoms may include:

 • Itchy or sensitive skin;